MahejabeenNidhi/FaceFeatures/README.md

     (a.
 Face (from crown of the head to chin) should cover a certain percentage of the face
     b.
 Face has to be horizontally centered; vertical position is more flexible
     c.
 Head pose (roll, yaw, pitch) needs to be within acceptable range)
-- [x] The person is not wearing a frame across eyes (e.g. glasses)
+- [ ] The person is not wearing a frame across eyes (e.g. glasses)
 - [ ] Eyes and eyebrows are not occluded
-- [x] There is no flash reflection on face or glasses in the photo
+- [ ] There is no flash reflection on face or glasses in the photo
 - [ ] There is no shadow on the person's face
-- [x] The photo should not be too light
+- [ ] The photo should not be too light
-- [x] The photo should not be too dark
+- [ ] The photo should not be too dark

 Other requirements:
 - White background
 - No blur
+- Cannot have multiple faces in one image
+- Cannot have no detectable faces

 ## Related Research and Algorithms